l-Luna/AltSidesHelper/DOCUMENTATION.md

 Then create a `mapname.altsideshelper.meta.yaml` file (analogous to Everest's `mapname.meta.yaml` file) for *both* your A-Side and alt-side.
 The alt-side does not need a regular `.meta.yaml` file.

-The A-Side meta defines a list of additional sides to be added, and how they should appear.
-(This will eventually be extended to allow overriding vanilla side attributes.)
+The A-Side meta defines a list of additional sides to be added, and how they should appear, as well as overriding the A-Side's attributes.
+(Vanilla-style B-Sides and C-Sides cannot be customised in this way; use the `b-side` or `c-side` presets to create an ASH-style one instead.)
 The alt-side's meta tells ASH to hide it and return the player to the proper place, among other things.

 ## A-Side ASH meta